Back to business! Launch Your New Business with 10% Off— Start Now

 arrow

-It is legal to open as many business accounts as you want, as long as it makes sense for your business.
+Yes, you can open as many business accounts as you want, as long as it makes sense for your business.
+Many businesses have multiple business checking accounts, as well as other types, such as savings accounts or investment accounts, each serving different objectives.
 Just be sure that your business is fit to manage these accounts and the many security sequences you'll need to keep track of when managing them.

 When should I open additional business accounts for my company?